 - a.
-Those students receiving a grade of 74.5% (i.e., grade rounded to 75%) to 75.4% as a final grade in a subject are at risk.
-Those students will be required to complete an extra assignment in the system to demonstrate mastery of the subject. - b.
-All Term II students receiving less than 74.5% in a single subject must successfully complete remediation to continue the term.
+All Term II students receiving less than 76% in a single subject must successfully complete remediation to continue the term.
 Remediation can include a review of the material, homework assignments, and/or a retest on content.
-Upon successful completion of the assignment the student will achieve a grade of 75% (this grade is entered at the successful completion of term two).
-The student can only receive a maximum of 75% on systems/subjects that are remediated.
-The student may only remediate two systems/subjects. - c.
+Upon successful completion of the assignment the student will achieve a grade of 76% (this grade is entered at the successful completion of term two).
+The student can only receive a maximum of 76% on systems/subjects that are remediated.
+The student may only remediate two systems/subjects.
+The student that does not complete the required remediation (i.e., for the first or second system fail) will be dropped from the program. - b.
 A third failure within the term will constitute dismissal from the Vocational Nursing Program.
 The student may begin the appeal process for readmission into the beginning of Term 2.
 Re-admission based on the decision of the Program Director and/or Appeals Board, recommendation of the instructor and on a space available basis.
 The Director of Nursing has the final approval of readmission and the right to test any student prior to readmission.
 A student may only reenter a term once if approved.